 Q. How can I subscribe to the WSA e-newsletter?

-A. The WSA’s weekly e-newsletter provides governing bodies and organisations with the latest information on policies, legislation, news and vacancies within sport and recreation.
+A. The WSA’s weekly e-newsletter provides governing bodies and organisations with the latest information on policies, legislation, news and vacancies within sport and leisure.

 To subscribe to our e-newsletter, please click here.